Mount Juliet Golf & Spa Hotel: Golf

 The par 72, 7300 yd Jack Nicklaus designed golf course opened in 1991.
 It was voted the Best Parkland Golf Course in Ireland by Backspin Golf Magazine in 2008 and 2010.
 Other facilities at Mount Juliet include a driving range, practice putting greens and a golf academy.

 Mount Juliet was the venue for the 2002 and 2004 WGC-American Express Championship, and hosted the European Tour's Irish Open on three occasions between 1993 and 1995.
-The event is scheduled to return in 2022.
 The course was also visited by Shell's Wonderful World of Golf in 1997, for a challenge match between Tom Watson and Fred Couples.